-- C. Build on prior programs.
-Distribution company program development shall proceed by building upon what has been learned to date in distribution company program experience, systematically identifying new opportunities and pursuing comprehensiveness of measure implementation, as appropriate and feasible. - O. Plan based on potential assessments.
-The distribution company shall use the Council's Opportunity Report, as issued on July 15, 2008, or other assessments of potential, the most recent study of potential commissioned by the Council, as resources in developing its Three-Year Plan.
-The distribution company shall include in its Three-Year Plan an outline of proposed strategies to supplement and build upon these assessments of potential. - P. Unlocks capital and effectively uses funding sources.
-Energy Efficiency Plans shall include a section outlining and discussing new strategies to make available the capital needed to effectively overcome barriers to implement projects in addition to direct financial incentives provided in order to cost-effectively achieve the Least Cost Procurement mandate.
-Such proposed strategies shall move beyond traditional financing strategies and shall include new capital availability strategies and third-party (or external) partnerships that effectively overcome market barriers in each market segment in which it is feasible to do so. - Q. Integration.
-Energy Efficiency Plans shall address how the distribution company plans to integrate gas and electric energy efficiency programs to optimize customer energy efficiency and provide benefits from synergies between the two energy systems and their respective available programs. - R. Three-Year Plans shall be developed to propose strategies to achieve the energy efficiency savings targets that shall be proposed by the Council and approved by the PUC for that three-year period.
-Such strategies shall secure energy, capacity, and system benefits and also be designed to ensure the programs will be delivered successfully, cost-effectively, equitably, and cost-efficiently over the long term.
-In addition to satisfying other provisions of these Standards, the Three- Year Plan shall contribute to a sustainable energy efficiency economy in Rhode Island, respond to and transform evolving market conditions, strive to increase participation, and provide widespread consumer benefits. - S. Energy Efficiency investments shall be made on behalf of all customers.
-This will ensure consistency with existing program structure under which all customers pay for, and benefit from, Rhode Island's efficiency programs. - T. Efficacy.
+experience, systematically identifying new opportunities and pursuing comprehensiveness of measure implementation, as appropriate and feasible.

+- G. Plan based on potential assessments.
+The distribution company shall use the Council's Opportunity Report, as issued on July 15, 2008, or other assessments of potential, as resources in developing its Three-Year Plan.
+The distribution company shall include in its Three-Year Plan an outline of proposed strategies to supplement and build upon these assessments of potential. - H. Unlocks capital and effectively uses funding sources.
+Three-Year Energy Efficiency and Conservation Procurement Plans Energy Efficiency Plans shall include a section outlining and discussing new strategies to make available the capital needed to effectively overcome barriers to implement projects in addition to direct financial incentives provided in order to cost-effectively achieve the Least-Cost Procurement mandate.
+Such proposed strategies shall move beyond traditional financing strategies and shall include new capital availability strategies and partnerships that effectively overcome market barriers in each market segment in which it is feasible to do so. - I. Integration.
+Three-Year Energy Efficiency and Conservation Procurement Plans Energy Efficiency Plans shall address how the distribution company plans to integrate gas and electric energy efficiency programs to optimize customer energy efficiency and provide benefits from synergies between the two energy systems and their respective programs. - J. Three-Year Energy Efficiency and Conservation Procurement Plans shall be developed to propose strategies to achieve the energy efficiency savings targets that shall be proposed by the Council and approved by the PUC for that three-year period.
+Such strategies shall secure energy, capacity, and system benefits and also be designed to ensure the programs will be delivered successfully, cost-effectively, and cost-efficiently over the long term.
+In addition to satisfying other provisions of these Standards, the Three-Year Energy Efficiency and Conservation Procurement Plan shall contribute to a sustainable energy efficiency economy in Rhode Island, respond to and transform evolving market conditions, strive to increase participation, and provide widespread consumer benefits. - K. Energy Efficiency investments shall be made on behalf of all customers.
+This will ensure consistency with existing program structure under which all customers pay for, and benefit from, Rhode Island's efficiency programs. - L. Efficacy.
 All efforts to establish and maintain program capability shall be done in a manner that ensures quality delivery and is economical and efficient.
-The Utility shall include wherever possible and practical partnerships with existing educational and job training entities. - U. Parity.
+The Utility distribution company shall include wherever possible and practical partnerships with existing educational and job training entities. - M. Parity.
 While it is anticipated that rough parity among sectors can be maintained, as the limits of what is cost-effective are identified, there may be more efficiency opportunities identified in one sector than another.
 The distribution company should design programs to capture all resources that are cost-effective and lower cost than supply.
-The distribution company should consult with the Council to address ongoing
+The distribution company should consult with the Council to address ongoing issues of parity - N. Cost-effectiveness.
+The distribution company shall propose a portfolio of programs